Are you an emerging Indian classical artist in the United States? Answer our 2-minute survey so we can better serve you!

 Malini Srinivasan

-We will be speaking with Mentor Artist, Malini Srinivasan.
+Continuing with our series, we spoke with Mentor Artist, Malini Srinivasan.
 Malini, an acclaimed Bharatha Natyam dancer, choreographer, and educator, has been navigating contemporary audiences for years.
-Apart from digging into Malini's journey, we will also speak with her about how she crafts her storytelling such that she better connects with audiences today.
+Apart from digging into Malini's journey, we also speak with her about how she crafts her storytelling such that she better connects with audiences today.
 If you're a dancer or dance educator of any genre in the Indian classical pantheon, this is sure to be an enlightening interview that may give you greater conviction on how you approach storytelling or even cause you to change it.
-If you missed this event, you can find the recording and notes here soon.
+Watch the full interview by clicking the link on the title.

 November 4, 2024